PowerMops/powermops-site/src/routes/pmops/Reference-8.md

 include the class name in the imports list, and instantiate objects of that class anywhere.
 In fact in the Mops system itself, we handle windows, menus and dialogs this way.
-All the methods of the class are in effect exported along with the class name; you don\'t have to take any special action, apart from putting the class name in the imports list, and taking care with action handlers (see below).
+All the methods of the class are in effect exported along with the class name; you don't have to take any special action, apart from putting the class name in the imports list, and taking care with action handlers (see below).
 Whenever you send a message to an exported class, the module will be invoked automatically.